 I have also seen business and IT users accessing both data marts and the integration layer at the same time.
 Users building views on top of data marts and integration layers to get their needs quickly fulfilled.
 These views were exposed again to other users.
 Eventually an endless cascading layering effect is seen.
 Users are pulling out data without having any clue where data is exactly coming from.

 Often no requirements are set by consumers.
 Data is provided because business users are demanding, otherwise escalations will follow.
-If timelines aren’t met, often ad-hoc interfaces are created.
+If timelines aren’t met, often point-to-point interfaces are created.

 Pressure on coordination